Serebrennikov | Kukushkin | Barmenkov

 Kirill Serebrennikov

-ESPECIALLY FOR THE PLAY "MAN WITH NO NAME", COMPOSER PETR AIDU CREATED A UNIQUE INSTRUMENT - PANHARMONIKON, CONSISTING OF TEN REASSEMBLED MECHANICAL PIANOS.
+ESPECIALLY FOR THE PLAY "MAN WITH NO NAME", COMPOSER CREATED A UNIQUE INSTRUMENT - PANHARMONIKON, CONSISTING OF TEN REASSEMBLED MECHANICAL PIANOS.

 Joint creation